-The shareholders exercise their rights at the Annual General Meeting.
 At the Annual General Meeting, the shareholders pass resolutions on the appropriation of profits, the ratification of the actions of the members of the Executive Board and the Supervisory Board and the election of the auditors, among other things.
-The shareholders pass resolutions on amendments to the articles of association and capital measures, which are duly implemented by the Executive Board.
+The shareholders pass resolutions on amendments to the Articles of Association and capital measures, which are duly implemented by the Executive Board.
+The Annual General Meeting passes resolutions on the approval of the Executive Board remuneration system, Supervisory Board remuneration and on the approval of the remuneration report.

 By using electronic means of communication, primarily the internet, Executive Board makes it easier for shareholders to take part in the Annual General Meeting and be represented by voting proxies when exercising their voting rights in accordance with the instructions issued; the voting proxies can also be reached during the Annual General Meeting.
 Shareholders may also cast their votes in writing or electronically (postal vote).
 They can submit motions on resolutions proposed by the Executive Board and Supervisory Board and contest resolutions passed at the Annual General Meeting.

 The reports, documents and information required by law for the Annual General Meeting, including the annual report, are available on the Internet, as are the agenda for the Annual General Meeting and any countermotions or election proposals from shareholders that are required to be disclosed.
-When shareholder representatives are to be elected to the Supervisory Board, a detailed resume is published for each candidate.
+When shareholder representatives are to be elected to the Supervisory Board, a detailed resume is published for all candidates.
+The Annual General Meeting on May 10, 2023 was held in person again for the first time since 2020.